The-Network-Crew/CSF-Unblocker-for-WHMCS/README.md

 This extension provides the ability to self-service Unblock IPs from within WHMCS.

+### Pre-requisites for usage:

+- software-ConfigServer-csf (Reseller ACL in WHM needs this)
+- whmuser:0:USE,ALLOW,DENY,GREP,UNBLOCK (/etc/csf/csf.resellers)

 ### Problems that need resolving:

+- **Reports "Not blocked" when it is in fact blocked on-server**
-- cPanel XML-API (deprecated 2017-2018) used, move to JSON-API
+- cPanel XML-API (deprecated 2017-2018) used, consider JSON-API
-- Fatal errors during last attempts at using the Addon Module

-### Documentation for old/nsw APIs:
+### Documentation for old/new APIs:

 - https://github.com/CpanelInc/xmlapi-php
 - https://api.docs.cpanel.net/whm/introduction